 An intestinal blockage occurs when something, such as scar-like adhesions or the hernia mesh itself, blocks the small or large intestines and disrupts their natural function.
-Symptoms of such an occurrence can include nausea, vomiting, constipation, and inability to pass gas.
-Those same symptoms are exhibited in peritonitis victims (an infection in the membrane that lines your abdomen).
+Symptoms of such an occurrence can include nausea, vomiting, constipation, and an inability to pass gas.
+Patients with peritonitis, an infection in the membrane that lines the abdomen, exhibit the same symptoms.

 In fact, peritonitis can be a secondary complication from a blocked intestine.
 The bottom line is to seek medical care if you experience any of these symptoms, as peritonitis and bowel blockages can present a serious health risk.
 These complications can cause tissue damage and even death in extreme cases.

-According to the U.S. Food and Drug Administration (FDA), surgical mesh can either be synthetic or organic, the latter created using sanitized animal tissue.
-While the animal-based mesh is typically designed to be absorbed by the body, synthetic hernia mesh is a permanent implant.
+According to the U.S. Food and Drug Administration (FDA), the surgical mesh can be synthetic or organic; the latter is created using sanitized animal tissue.
+While animal-based mesh is typically designed for the body to absorb it, synthetic hernia mesh is a permanent implant.

-If your upset stomach is the result of hernia mesh rejection, consult legal help after receiving medical care.
+If your upset stomach results from hernia mesh rejection, consult legal help after receiving medical care.
 Your mesh could have been defective or counterfeit, leading to this complication.